1876 FA Cup final: Summary

-Hon.
 Arthur Kinnaird (1912 caricature) was nursing an injury from the first match.

 The replay took place one week later at the same venue.
 The Wanderers fielded an unchanged team, but the Etonians had to make a number of changes, as Meysey was injured and three other players were unavailable due to other commitments.
 One of the replacements, Edgar Lubbock, had not long recovered from a bout of illness and was noted as being out of practice, and Kinnaird was still suffering the after-effects of an injury sustained in the original match.
 Francis Wilson, normally an outfield player, played in goal in place of Hogg, who was unavailable, although some newspaper reports erroneously listed Hogg in the line-up.
 The reported attendance was again 3,500.
 William Rawson, who had played for Oxford University in the 1874 final, was the referee, replacing W. S. Buchanan, who had undertaken the role for the original match.
 The weather on the day of the match was extremely cold, with the threat of snow.

 The Etonians won the coin toss and the Wanderers kicked off defending the Harleyford Road end of the ground.
 The Etonians began the match playing in a rough manner, and there were many appeals from the players of both teams for handball, which resulted in a series of free kicks, all of which came to nothing.
 Edwards of the Wanderers made a strong run and took a shot at the Etonians' goal, but Sturgis and Alfred Lyttelton were able to repulse it.
 The Etonians then made a counter-attack, but the Wanderers' goalkeeper, W. D. O. Greig, kept the ball out of his goal.
 More free kicks were awarded to the Wanderers for handball but the Etonians successfully defended them all.
 After around half an hour, the Wanderers' forwards surged towards their opponents' goal and Wollaston got the final kick which sent the ball past Wilson.
 Almost immediately afterwards, another massed attack by the Wanderers led to Thomas Hughes doubling his team's lead.
 At the half-time interval, the score was 2-0 to the Wanderers.